AndrewCapon/USBHostMulti/README.md

 ```

 ### DeviceConnected(uint8_t uDeviceIndex)
-A Device has been dconnected (only devices supported by this driver)
+A Device has been connected (only devices supported by this driver)

 ### DeviceDisconnected(uint8_t uDeviceIndex)
-A device has been connected (only devices supported by this driver)
+A device has been disconnected (only devices supported by this driver)

 ### bool HandleTransfersAutomatically(void)
 Return false if you do not want transfers handled automatically.
-More on this later...
+For example a mass media driver.

 ## USBHostMulti
 This is the top level class, this is the `Arduino_USBHostMbed5` driver that is used by the underlying mbed code.